Megaloblastic Anemia Treatment & Management

 Folate should be administered prophylactically during pregnancy, lactation, and the perinatal period.
 Folate is also indicated in patients with chronic hemolytic anemias, psoriasis and exfoliative dermatitis, and during extensive renal dialysis.
 Folate therapy has been recommended in patients with hyperhomocysteinemia who are at risk for thromboembolic complications.[12]

 Fortification of foods and folic acid supplements have been recommended to reduce the risk of pancreatic, cervical, and colon cancers.
-Folic acid supplements are indicated in end-stage renal disease.
+Folic acid supplements are indicated in patients with kidney failure.
 Folate supplementation is indicated in elderly persons.
-However, opponents of fortification and supplementation are concerned that giving folate-fortified foods to patients with unrecognized cobalamin deficiencies will increase the frequency of cobalamin-induced neuropsychiatric disorders.
+However, opponents of fortification and supplementation are concerned that giving folate-fortified foods to persons with unrecognized cobalamin deficiencies will increase the frequency of cobalamin-induced neuropsychiatric disorders.

 The dosage and protocol for folic acid therapy and supplementation in the various disorders mentioned above are summarized in a communication from the Mayo Clinic.[13]